Posted on Leave a comment

 On one of our last visits, he told Jennifer that she would still be on the planet in 10 years and that she could help him rid the world of cancer if she wanted.
 Shortly after, he moved back to China.
 And she is still here.

 Jennifer and I believe her survival is thanks to any number of factors.
-The great oncology team at the BC Cancer Society might be one.
+The great oncology team at the BC Cancer Agency might be one.
 The targeted treatment that halted her tumour might be another.
 And not to forget our life in Pender Island’s rural splendour by the Salish Sea

 We have no idea which factor contributed the most.